one paged quick learning so you can hit the ground running while on the job

 Who does what?

-Primarily, an outbreak is declared by Public Health England.
-The relevant PHE health protection team then complete an investigation and/or risk assessment of the situation.
-Where the outbreak involves a vaccine preventable disease - e.g. Hepatitis A, measles, Meningococcal disease - NHS England regional public health commissioning teams may be alerted.
+Primarily, an outbreak is declared by UKHSA.
+The relevant UKHSA health protection team then complete an investigation and/or risk assessment of the situation.
+Where the outbreak involves a vaccine preventable disease - e.g. Hepatitis A, measles, Meningococcal disease - NHS England/Improvement regional public health commissioning teams may be alerted.
 In London, we have a specific response whereby there is always a public health commissioner on call who would then proceed to co-ordinate the obtainment of vaccine and the subsequent vaccination of affected parties by immunisers.
 For other outbreaks, such as gastroenteritis where bowel specimens may be required or food samples taken, local authority environmental health teams would be involved.
 All outbreak incidents require all involved public health personnel to log actions taken and timings and it is good practice to undertake reflective learning at the end of the incident.

 Whatever cluster or outbreak investigation you would be involved in, there are four things that are required from you in public health: